General information about our accounts

 Easy access savings accounts

 Easy access savings accounts offer a great deal of flexibility.
-With Shawbrook, you can make unlimited withdrawals (subjected to a minimum amount) without giving us any notice.
-You can also manage your account online, and deposit as much as you like (up to the account’s maximum balance).
-The choice is yours to decide whether to receive interest annually or monthly.
+With Shawbrook, you can make unlimited withdrawals (subjected to a £1 minimum amount), while also maintaining the required minimum balance.
+You can also manage your account online, and deposit as much as you like (up to the account’s maximum balance which is £500,000 for sole accounts and £1,000,000 for joint accounts).

 Whether an Easy Access Savings Account is the best option will depend on your circumstances and savings goals.
 But some of the benefits include: